raulG91/caixabank-backend-py-bankingapp/README.md

 Difficulty   ➡️   Medium

-Expected solution time ➡️ 3 hours. **It is essential to complete your solution within this timeframe,** as it is a critical performance indicator used by the hiring company to evaluate your work.
+Average solution time ➡️ 3 hours.
 The timer will begin when you click the start button and will stop upon your submission.

 ---